 WEC's first-tier regulated subsidiaries, WEPCO and WG, operate together under the trade name of We Energies in Wisconsin.
-As of December 31, 2016, We Energies serves approximately 1,103,400 electric customers in Wisconsin, 1,089,000 natural gas customers in Wisconsin, and approximately 380 steam customers in metropolitan Milwaukee, Wisconsin.
+As of December 31, 2018, We Energies served approximately 1,134,800 electric customers in Wisconsin, 1,127,400 natural gas customers in Wisconsin, and approximately 380 steam customers in metropolitan Milwaukee, Wisconsin.

-The formation of UMERC was required under a settlement agreement that was filed with the MPSC and was executed on March 25, 2015, in connection with the MPSC's approval of the acquisition of Integrys by WEC.
-The application indicated that the formation of UMERC would lead to greater operational and regulatory efficiency, facilitate the construction of electric generation in the Upper Peninsula of Michigan, and ensure that the cost of any such facilities be properly allocated to UMERC customers.
-UMERC serves approximately 27,500 full requirement electric customers and 50 distribution-only retail access customers in the zone formerly serviced by WEPCO, and approximately 9,000 full requirement electric customers, 5,300 natural gas customers, 16 electric retail access service customers, and 17 gas transportation customers in the zone formerly serviced by Wisconsin Public Service Corporation (WPSC).
+The formation of UMERC was required under a settlement agreement that was filed with the MPSC and was executed on March 25, 2015, in connection with the MPSC's approval of the acquisition of Integrys by WEC.16 The application indicated that the formation of UMERC would lead to greater operational and regulatory efficiency, facilitate the construction of electric generation in the Upper Peninsula of Michigan, and ensure that the cost of any such facilities be properly allocated to UMERC customers.
+UMERC serves approximately 27,800 full requirement electric customers and 70 distribution-only retail access customers in the zone formerly serviced by WEPCO, and approximately 9,000 full requirement electric customers, 5,300 natural gas customers, 16 electric retail access service customers, and 16 gas transportation customers in the zone formerly serviced by Wisconsin Public Service Corporation (WPSC).